gashawgedef/Steghub_Devops_Engineering_Projects/project-07-DevOps_Tooling_Web_Solution/aws-devops-tooling-web-solution.md

-# DevOps Tooling Website Solution
+# DevOps Tooling Website Solution Project 7
 > This project focuses on building a website solution for a team of developers that will help a in day to day activities in managing, developing, testing, deploying, and monitoring different projects
 ### In this project, we will implement a solution that consists of the following components: